ftpassamani/codectest/README.md

 Sample command string: LFLRFLFF
 ```

-The robot will always start at X: 1, Y: 1 facing NORTH
+The robot will always start at X: 1, Y: 1 facing NORTH.
 If the robot reaches the limits of the plateau the command must be ignored.

 Your goal is to navigate the robot and print the final position.